jhgarner/declua/README.md

+This project is in a proof of concept stage right now.

 # Introduction

 Declua is a configuration framework for Neovim designed to be declarative and flexible.

 Your Neovim settings are split into modules written by you and the community.
 A module defines options, transformations, and configs which control how Neovim